 - Receive the appropriate safety equipment.

-- Experienced for the actions required.
+- Experienced in the actions required.

-- Only allowed to operate well maintained machinery.
+- Only allowed to operate well-maintained machinery.

 - Made aware of all working and safety procedures.